Looking for budget kitchen ideas? Your kitchen might be looking a bit tired, but you don’t have to spend a fortune to give it a fresh new look.

 7. Improve your kitchen storage

 It’s amazing how much we accumulate over the years.
 Try setting aside an afternoon to sort out your kitchen cupboards, then organise them so you have access to the things you use every day.
 Clearing your worktops can also instantly improve your kitchen and it won’t cost you anything at all.
 Alternatively, try rethinking storage solutions.
-Put up extra shelves and hanging rails to make use of every available space.
+Put up extra shelving and hanging rails to make use of every available space.

 8. Make your own hanging rail